Contact Information

 Adelio Ferrero Award in Video Essays (Second Prize), Adelio Ferrero Film and Criticism Festival, 2022

-Taiwanese Overseas Pioneers Grant, National Science and Technology Council of Taiwan, 2022
+Taiwanese Overseas Pioneers Grant, National Science and Technology Council, 2022

 Graduate Research Cluster Award, Simpson Center for the Humanities, University of Washington, 2021